-- a.
-Type of permanent BMP to be installed; - b.
-Geographic location (county-state Hydrologic Unit Code); - c.
-Waterbody the BMP will discharge into; - d.
-Number of acres that will be treated (to the nearest one-tenth acre). - 13.
-The following certification: "I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+12. The following certification: "I certify under penalty of law that I have read and understand this registration statement and that this document and all attachments were prepared in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information submitted.
 Based on my inquiry of the person or persons who manage the system or those persons directly responsible for gathering the information, the information submitted is to the best of my knowledge and belief true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information including the possibility of fine and imprisonment for knowing violations." - C. The registration statement shall be signed in accordance with 4VAC50-60-1170, Section III K - D. Where to submit.
-The registration statement shall be submitted to the permit-issuing authority.
+I am aware that there are significant penalties for submitting false information including the possibility of fine and imprisonment for knowing violations."

+C. The registration statement shall be signed in accordance with 4VAC50-60-1170, Section III K.

+D. Where to submit.
+The registration statement shall be submitted to the permitissuing authority.